-I am pleased to invite you to our Annual Meeting of Stockholders of A. O. Smith Corporation, to be held at the U.S. Chamber of Commerce, 1615 H Street, NW, Washington, D.C.
-20062, on Monday, April 15, 2013, at 5:15 P.M., Eastern Daylight Time.
-At this meeting, you will be asked to vote to elect directors, approve the compensation of our named executive officers by advisory vote, ratify the appointment of our independent registered public accounting firm, approve an amendment to our Certificate of Incorporation to increase the number of authorized shares of Common Stock, approve an amendment to our Certificate of Incorporation to decrease the number of authorized shares of Class A Common Stock, and consider any other business that may properly come before the meeting.
+I am pleased to invite you to our Annual Meeting of Stockholders of A. O. Smith Corporation, to be held at the Newport News Marriott at City Center, 740 Town Center Drive, Newport News, Virginia, on Monday, April 7, 2014, at 5:15 P.M., Eastern Daylight Time.
+At this meeting, you will be asked to vote to elect directors, approve the compensation of our named executive officers by advisory vote, ratify the appointment of our independent registered public accounting firm, and consider any other business that may properly come before the meeting.

-The attached Notice of 2013 Annual Meeting of Stockholders and Proxy Statement describe the business we will conduct at the Annual Meeting.
+The attached Notice of 2014 Annual Meeting of Stockholders and Proxy Statement describe the business we will conduct at the Annual Meeting.

 Whether or not you will be able to attend the Annual Meeting in person, it is important that you vote your shares.
 You may vote your shares by signing and dating the enclosed Proxy Card and returning it in the postage-paid envelope provided.
-For your convenience, you may also vote your shares via the internet or by a toll-free telephone number, by following the instructions provided on the Proxy Card.
+For your convenience, you may also vote your shares via the internet or by a toll-free telephone number by following the instructions provided on the Proxy Card.
 If you own shares through a broker, bank or other agent, please vote your shares by providing your broker, bank or agent with your voting instructions.